-Memory for dynamic optimization
+Memory for optimization and learning in dynamic environments

-Evolutionary robotics for UAVs
+Evolutionary robotics for unmanned aerial vehicles

 While most work in evolutionary robotics has been on wheeled mobile robots, unmanned aerial vehicles (UAVs) present a real opportunity for evolved control.
 In my master's thesis, I investigated the evolution of navigation controllers for UAVs.
 In subsequent work, I have done robustness testing for UAV controllers evolved in simulation in order to select a controller for transference to a real UAV.
 I have also evolved multi-UAV teams for distributed tasks.